 You’ve seen many blockbuster movies on nightmare mom’s show up in our theatres.
 Usually, mom loses out in the end, and Prince Charming is even more in love with his wife than ever before.

 How you treat your son’s wife will determine how often you see your son and your grandchildren.
-You have a fantastic opportunity to be able to be one of the people on this earth she cherishes almost as much as her own mother.
-You have been given a new daughter, and if you love her like your own daughter, there’s a good chance she will be endeared to you and want to be at your house for all the holidays and special moments your family has.
+You have a fantastic opportunity to be able to be one of the people on this earth she cherishes almost as much as her mother.
+You have been gifted with a new daughter, and if you love her like your daughter, there’s a good chance she will be endeared to you and want to be at your house for all the holidays and special moments your family has.

 It starts way back when they are dating, and if you mess up and start bad mouthing her, it will come back to bite you.
 She may never forgive you.
 Whenever our children dated, even if we had concerns, we still wanted to make that person feel loved and cherished by our family.
 We’ve had a lot of darling girls come to our home, and we enjoyed each one.